 Downsides of the IRS business mileage rate

-The downside of paying a standard reimbursement rate like the IRS business rate is that it may not accurately reimburse all of your Massachusetts employees.
-That rate of 67 cents per mile was derived based on average annual mileage and average annual costs nationwide.
-But it may not be appropriate for all Massachusetts employees.
+The downside of a standard rate like the IRS business rate is lack of accuracy.
+For Massachusetts mileage reimbursements, this national mileage rate may not accurately reimburse all employees.
+That rate of 70 cents per mile was derived based on average annual mileage and average annual costs nationwide.
+The national rate may not work for all Massachusetts employees.

 Employees who do mostly urban and suburban driving in expensive locations may not drive enough miles for that rate to cover all their expenses when you factor in the business portion of expenses like auto insurance and depreciation on top of more obvious expenses like fuel and maintenance.